Erika Karp: Education and early career

 She began her professional career at IBM’s ROLM Telecom division as an account representative.
 In 1989, she left IBM to get her MBA.
 In 1991, Karp became a director of institutional equity sales at Credit Suisse First Boston.

-Karp joined UBS Investment Bank in 1999 and was promoted to managing director, global head of Research Product Management in 2002.
+Karp joined UBS Investment Bank in 1999 and was promoted to Managing Director, Global Head of Research Product Management in 2002.
 She created the UBS Q-Series research initiative to drive investment research from across regions.
 She also joined the Global Investment Review Committee (GIRC), composed of researchers from around the world.
 In 2007, Karp was appointed head of Global Sector Research.

-Awards and honors

-Karp has been named to AdvisorOne’s “Top 50 Women in Wealth,” GOOD magazine's “GOOD 100” and the “Purpose Economy 100.”
-She is also among 50 “conscious capitalists” profiled in Kim Curtin's 2015 book, “Transforming Wall Street: A Conscious Path for a New Future.”

-In 2014, she was named as a “Woman of Influence” by the New York City Business Journal, as part of a national program honoring women who innovate, succeed and "pay it forward," and who stand out both for their achievements in the marketplace as well as their commitment to community and mentoring.
+Recognition

-She was honored in May 2015 by the Greyston Foundation of Yonkers New York, for demonstrating a lifelong commitment in support of sustainable business and social enterprise.
+She was honored in May 2015 by the Greyston Foundation of Yonkers New York.

-Cornerstone Capital was a finalist for the 2014 Finance for the Future Award, which recognizes financial leadership in developing successful business models that produce financial returns and deliver environmental and social benefits.